[UPDATED 2019] HOW TO APPLY FOR VIETNAM VISA: how to get a visa for vietnam

 VISA-FREE: You do not need a visa to enter and travel in Vietnam

 VISA ON ARRIVAL (VOA) and the EVISA: You are required to either get a visa when you arrive in Vietnam and pay for it at that moment, or avail an evisa before you arrive or apply for an invitation letter online or from an agency

+In this article, we will discuss the best ways to apply for Vietnam visa.
 If you haven't found a hostel for Vietnam yet, check out this best hostels in Vietnam.
 Check out the table of contents below to navigate easier.

 GUIDE FOR VIETNAM VISA POLICY